Public Speaking Dynamics

 Utilize important statistics

 Sharing abortion statistics can be a powerful way to emphasize the alarming impact of abortion.
-Each statistic has to have a definable source or the talk could be discredited.
+Each statistic must have a definable source, or the talk could be discredited.
 I share statistics from the research arm of Planned Parenthood, The Alan Guttmacher Institute.